palantir/log4j-sniffer/README.md

 What this does
 ==============

-log4j-sniffer will scan a filesystem looking for all files of the following types:
+log4j-sniffer will scan a filesystem looking for all files of the following types based upon suffix:
 - Zips: .zip
 - Java archives: .jar, .war, .ear
 - Tar: .tar.gz, .tgz